ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-26-dbachecks-going-parallel-cut-off-your-execution-times.md

 - Tests
 title: dbachecks - Going parallel - Cut off your execution times
 ---
-On one of the last clients I have worked, I have implemented <a href="http://dbachecks.io">dbachecks</a> in order to get the state of art and know how cool or bad the environments are before start knocking down the bad practices.
+On one of the last clients I have worked, I have implemented [dbachecks](http://dbachecks.io) in order to get the state of art and know how cool or bad the environments are before start knocking down the bad practices.

 This client has <u>seven</u> different environments with more than 100 instances and more than 2000 databases.